Geometric masking in AGN jets and its implications for unification and blazar physics: 3. A Visibility-Regulated Framework for AGN and Blazars

 \subsection{3.3.
 Broader Blazar Phenomenology}

-If aligned sources are mask-dominated due to high Doppler boosting, misaligned sources (radio galaxies) may be effectively permanently unmasked.
-Systems such as Cen~A or M87, with lower Doppler factors, reduce amplification of the soft sheath relative to the hard core (assuming $\alpha_{\rm soft} > \alpha_{\rm hard}$).
-Although flux-limited, these sources are contrast-rich, and intrinsic hard spectral features may appear with a higher duty cycle than in blazars, since geometric dips are not required to enhance contrast.
-Observational strategies may therefore benefit from prioritizing deep spectral integration of misaligned sources to probe acceleration physics with reduced geometric masking.
+If aligned sources are mask-dominated, misaligned sources (radio galaxies like Cen~A or M87) may be effectively permanently unmasked.
+With lower $\delta$, soft sheath amplification relative to the hard core drops.
+Although flux-limited, these sources are contrast-rich; intrinsic hard spectral features appear with a higher duty cycle than in blazars.
+Observations should prioritize deep spectral integration of misaligned sources to probe acceleration physics.

-This interpretation differs from the standard brighter-is-better strategy and addresses a tension with conventional jet models, where a faster spine ($\Gamma_{\rm spine} > \Gamma_{\rm sheath}$) would predict harder-when-brighter behavior.
-Doppler boosting scales as $\delta^{3+\alpha}$ \citep[e.g.,][]{Urry1995}.
-Because the soft mask typically has a steeper spectrum ($\alpha_{\rm soft} \sim 1.5$) than the hard core ($\alpha_{\rm hard} \sim 0.5$), increasing $\delta$ amplifies the soft component more rapidly ($\propto \delta^{4.5}$) than the hard one ($\propto \delta^{3.5}$), allowing soft emission to dominate in high-Doppler states.
-This is consistent with the observed softer-when-brighter trends \citep{Dominguez2026, Madero2026} and does not exclude rare extreme outbursts, in which a compact hard-emitting region may outshine the boosted soft sheath and temporarily overcome the masking effect.
+This helps address a tension with conventional models, where a faster spine ($\Gamma_{\rm spine} > \Gamma_{\rm sheath}$) predicts harder-when-brighter behavior.
+Following the standard beaming scaling \citep{Urry1995}, differential boosting amplifies the steeper soft component more rapidly, explaining observed softer-when-brighter trends \citep{Dominguez2026, Madero2026}.
+Rare extreme outbursts can still temporarily outshine the mask.